Taking Pictures of Sunsets and Sunrises

 higher) can be used.
 That will decrease the chance of blurred pictures due to camera shake.

-In those cases, check the shutter speed that you are
+much weaker.
+In those cases, check the shutter speed

 This will allow a faster shutter to be used and you might